Reservations can be classified into four canonical (standard) types - All, Active, Cancelled, and No-show.

 - Per Period averages use the number of periods in the denominator.
 The Per Period averages always require a period that is day, week, month, or year.
 If the period is week, and the date range has 14 days, then the number of weeks is two (assuming the date range starts at the beginning of a week), and two is in the denominator for the Per Period averages for that query with a weekly period.
 If the period is month, and the date range is from February 5 to April 18, then the number of months in the denominator of the Per Period average is 3 (February, March, and April) even though the months are not complete.

 Note: A Per Reservation or Per Pax average can be grouped by the period to see the average as a time series.
 However, Per Period averages cannot be grouped by a period because the period is part of the calculation for the metric itself.
-Therefore, Per Period averages can only be grouped by segment or shop, while Per Reservation and Per Pax averages can be grouped by segment, shop, and period.
+Therefore, Per Period averages can only be grouped by segment or venue, while Per Reservation and Per Pax averages can be grouped by segment, venue, and period.
 Furthermore, Per Period averages require a period, but Per Reservation and Per Pax averages do not.

 What is a Type?